praveen-raj-m/Data-visualization/README.md

 to show the trends and details of both how sales occurred over the years and also visualize how our model predicts using various charts and graphs.

+you can find the dataset.csv file in this repository